lambdaworks/zio-elasticsearch/docs/overview/requests/elastic_request_bulk.md

 upsert(id = DocumentId("111"), doc = document2)
 )
 ```
-2. Without a Global Index:
+2. Without a global index:
 Choose this method when your bulk operations frequently target different indices, or when you prefer to explicitly define the index for every single
 operation.
-When using this variant, each individual BulkableRequest must specify its own index.
+When using this variant, each individual `BulkableRequest` must specify its own index.
 ```scala
 val index1 = IndexName("first-index")
 val index2 = IndexName("second-index")